30 Oct 2014

 Walking Works Wonders commercialisation project winner announced

-As part of a RCUK funded research project, entitled Working Late, the Work and Health Research Centre (WHRC) developed an intervention called Walking Works Wonders, shown to be highly effective in terms of increasing peoples’ physical activity and improving their health.
+As part of a RCUK funded research project, entitled Working Late, the (WHRC) developed an intervention called Walking Works Wonders, shown to be highly effective in terms of increasing peoples’ physical activity and improving their health.
 Funded by the Enterprise Project Group, the WHRC are now developing Walking Works Wonders as a commercial enterprise.

 An important aspect of this commercialisation project will be developing a strong visual identity or logo for Walking Works Wonders.
 WHRC received a grant from the Loughborough University Development Trust to launch a design competition open to all Loughborough University students inviting them to submit their design ideas.

 A total of 24 entries were submitted from students, 6 were shortlisted and a judging panel comprising Professor Cheryl Haslam, Professor Roger Haslam and Ricardo Twumas iselected the top 3 entries.

 3rd place with a cash prize of £150 - Tony Elkington